slojo404/getting_cleaning_data_project/README.md

 rscript.exe run_analysis.R

-The script will traverse the directories, load the needed data and export a summary "tidy" dataset called tidy.txt.
+The script will traverse the directories, load the needed data and export a summary "tidy" dataset called tidy.txt into the directory where the script is run.

 A file CodeBook.md is included which describes the variables, data and transformations performed